Fcbah/PHP-Hospital-Appointment-Management-Web-Server/tutorial.md

 Apr 20 01:23:02 hephzibah-HP15-ra0xx postfix/smtp[19624]: warning: hash:/etc/postfix/sasl_passwd is unavailable. open database /etc/postfix/sasl_passwd.db: No such file or directory
 ```

+A good error thread to this problem can be found at [here](https://www.linuxquestions.org/questions/linux-software-2/configuring-postfix-for-outgoing-email-659760/)

+`$ postconf -n`

 ## Now that your test mail is working

 ## After you have configured your `php.ini` file.
 You still have errors?